Race Details & Guidelines

 Cupless Event: All runners will receive a HydraPak Speed Cup to fill at aid stations and the finish line.
 The cup is super lightweight, collapsible and easy to carry.
 As this is a challenging course, we do suggest you carry and fill your own hydration devices at the aid stations.

-Cutoff Times: Please see our Course page.
+Cutoff Times [50K Only]: Please see our Course page.

 Poles: You may use trekking poles.